subhamagarrwal/OceanAI_assignment/autonomous-agent/README.md

 ## Deployment

 Users can deploy the frontend and backend locally after filling in the relevant details for the .env file.
-For production deployment, users can consider using platforms like Docker, AWS, or Heroku to host the backend and frontend services.
+For production deployment, users can consider using platforms like AWS or Heroku to host the backend and frontend services.

-This project couldnt be deployed on Docker Hub due to the large size of the Groq model files and the need for heavy GPU-libraries as we are using all-MiniLM-L6-v2, which requires us to have sentence-transformers package which requires transitive dependencies like PyTorch and CUDA.